Why Pursue a BSE in Computer Engineering?

 As one way to characterize where you might go as a Computer Engineer, we have identified a set of role models* that exemplify the impact of computer engineers in our modern world.

-- Fred Brooks — led development and management of IBM System/360 and OS/360, one of the first computer architectures where software could move seemlessly across different computer hardware with a range of performance, cost, and technology points.
+• Fred Brooks — led development and management of IBM System/360 and OS/360, one of the first computer architectures where software could move seamlessly across different computer hardware with a range of performance, cost, and technology points.

 *Except as specifically noted, these particular individuals are not associated with Penn.